-Students opting for their native language self-taught are assisted throughout the 2-year course by an experienced Language A (Literature) teacher who has meetings on a regular basis with the students, both as a group and individually.
-We also ensure that students have access to a mother-tongue teacher to support them in their first language.
+Students opting for their native language self-taught are assisted throughout the 2-year course by a Language A (Literature) teacher who has meetings on a regular basis with the students, both as a group and individually.

 Second language

 All students study at least one language in addition to their mother tongue.
 The school currently offers English B, Swedish B and Swedish ab initio as languages in Group 2.